 Until February 9, 2016, I kept five or six recent/current/new recommendations on this page.
-However, I have now been in business for more than ten years and trained more than 1,700 drivers, covering 6,800 lessons and over 8,000 hours of training and more than 190,000 miles.
+However, I have now been in business for more than eleven years and trained more than 1,700 drivers, covering 6,800 lessons and over 8,000 hours of training and more than 190,000 miles.
 I no longer invest the time to keep current recommendations on this page.

 Besides that, most recommendations on most web sites list only a first name and city, followed by some glowing positive words.
 No one checks the validity of those recommendations.
 Most companies who who use untraceable-generic reference lie about them.
 I did not, but what is their verifiable value?
 I do excellent work and am always in the process of teaching new students who are the younger siblings of previous students.
 Returning clients with more students to each is an ongoing testimony of recommendations.
 If you require some personal testimonies, let me know and I will give you as many as you want.

 After serving more than 4,200 people (1,700 drivers and more than 2,500 clients) I can tell you that, to the best of my knowledge, there are twelve people who do not like me.
 No one can please everyone!

 By any criteria, 4,188 happy people out of 4,200 served is a great service record.

 Let me serve you.
 I do a superior job of training and believe in providing a dramatically high level of customer service.